An In-Depth Guide to Finding the Best NFL Betting Sites

 Why Line Shopping Works

-Line shopping can be confusing to new sports bettors because they usually don't understand how and why sportsbooks would offer different betting odds on the same bet.
+Line shopping can be confusing to new sports bettors because they usually don't understand how and why online sportsbooks would offer different betting odds on the same bet.
 Here's the reason why.
 Each sportsbook operates individually.
 They do not care what is going on at other sportsbooks and what kinds of bets are being placed elsewhere.
 They ONLY care about the bets being placed at their sportsbook.

 Sportsbooks also do not like to gamble.
 They like US to gamble, but they don't like to gamble.
 Ideally, they want to make money on each bet without having any risk.
 The way they do this is by trying to get the same amount of money bet on each side of a bet and then take a small percentage for their profit.